thetombrider/blog.thetombrider.xyz/_posts/aws/2025-03-11-aws-storage-dd.md

 Amazon FSx for Windows File Server is an AWS fully managed file system for Windows environments.
 FSx for Windows File Server supports the Server Message Block (SMB) protocol.

+Amazon FSx for Windows File Server provides fully managed Microsoft Windows file servers, backed by a fully native Windows file system.

+FSx for Windows File Server is built on Windows Server.
+The service provides a rich set of administrative features that include user file restore, user quotas, and access control lists (ACLs).

+You can access SMB file shares from Linux and macOS, any application.
+You can access the storage regardless of operating system.

+To control user access, Amazon FSx integrates with your on-premises Microsoft Active Directory and with AWS Microsoft Managed AD.

+FSx for Windows File Server can connect your file system to the following AAWS services or resources:
+  - Amazon Elastic Compute Cloud (Amazon EC2)
+  - Amazon Elastic Container Service (Amazon ECS)
+  - VMware Cloud on AWS
+  - Amazon WorkSpaces
+  - Amazon AppStream 2.0 instances

+FSx for Windows File Server provides storage of up to 64 TB per file system.
+You can use Distributed File System (DFS) namespaces to create shared common namespaces spanning multiple FSx for Windows File Server file systems.
+Consequently, you can scale out storage and throughput to virtually unlimited levels.

 #### File Storage: Amazon FSx for NetApp ONTAP

 Amazon FSx for NetApp ONTAP is the NetApp ONTAP operating system implemented as a fully managed service.
 FSx for NetApp ONTAP support iSCSI for block storage, NFS protocol for POSIX-compliant access, and SMB protocol for Windows-compatible access.

+FSx for ONTAP offers high-performance file storage that’s broadly accessible from Linux, Windows, and macOS compute instances via the industry-standard NFS, SMB, and iSCSI protocols.
+It allows you to use ONTAP’s widely adopted data management capabilities.
+You can create snapshots, clones, and replication, with the click of a button.
+In addition, it provides low-cost storage capacity that’s fully elastic and virtually unlimited in size.
+FSx for ONTAP supports data compression and deduplication to help you further reduce storage costs.

+FSx for ONTAP offers high-performance SSD storage with sub-millisecond latencies, and makes it quick and easy to manage your data by enabling you to snapshot, clone, and replicate your files with the click of a button.
+It also automatically tiers your data to lower-cost, elastic storage, eliminating the need to provision or manage capacity and allowing you to achieve SSD levels of performance for your workload while only paying for SSD storage for a small fraction of your data.

+FSx for ONTAP use cases are similar to those for Amazon EFS, Amazon FSx for Windows File Server, and Amazon FSx for OpenZFS.
+The key difference is that they apply multi-protocol access for applications and workflows using NFS and SMB protocols with an option for block storage using the iSCSI protocol.
+If you plan to use applications with multi-protocol access or migrated your existing NetApp ONTAP storage, FSx for ONTAP is your logical choice.

 #### File Storage: Amazon FSx for OpenZFS

 Amazon FSx for OpenZFS is an AWS fully managed implementation of the Open Zettabyte File System (ZFS).
 FSx for OpenZFS supports NFS and SMB protocols for a wide range of application implementations.

+FSx for OpenZFS delivers one of the lowest file storage latencies available in the cloud.

+FSx for OpenZFS is built on the AWS Graviton family of processors, supporting up to 12.5 gigabytes per second (GB/s) of throughput and up to 1 million IOPS for frequently accessed cached data.

+FSx for OpenZFS use cases are similar to those for Amazon EFS, Amazon FSx for Windows File Server, and Amazon FSx for NetApp ONTAP.
+The key difference is that they apply multi-protocol access for applications and workflows using NFS and SMB protocols.
+If you plan to use applications with multi-protocol access or migrated your existing OpenZFS storage, FSx for OpenZFS is your logical choice.

 ### Object Storage: Amazon S3

+Amazon Simple Storage Service (Amazon S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance.

+Amazon S3 has a simple web service interface that you can use to store and retrieve any amount of data from anywhere on the web.
+Amazon S3 uses standards-based REST APIs designed to work with any internet-development toolkit.

+Data is stored as objects within resources called buckets.
+A single object can be up to 5 terabytes in size.

+S3 features include the following capabilities:

+- Appending metadata tags to objects
+- Moving and storing data across different S3 storage classes
+- Configuring and enforcing data access controls
+- Securing data against unauthorized users
+- Running big data analytics
+- Monitoring data at the object or bucket levels
+- Viewing storage usage and activity trends across your organization

+Amazon S3 has a flat, non-hierarchical structure.
+All objects are stored in S3 buckets and can be organized with shared names called prefixes.

+Performance scales per prefix, so you can use as many prefixes as you need in parallel to achieve the required throughput.
+You can have a virtually unlimited number of prefixes.
+Amazon S3 performance supports at least 3,500 requests per second to add data and 5,500 requests per second to retrieve data.
+Each S3 prefix can support these request rates, making it simple to increase performance significantly.

+Storage Classes

+Amazon S3 offers a range of storage classes designed for different use cases.
+Every S3 storage class supports a specific data access level at corresponding costs or geographic location.
+S3 storage classes include:

+- S3 Standard for general-purpose storage of frequently accessed data
+- S3 Standard-Infrequent Access (S3 Standard-IA) for less frequently accessed data
+- S3 One Zone-Infrequent Access (S3 One Zone-IA) for less frequently accessed data and lower availability requirements
+- S3 Intelligent-Tiering for data with unknown or changing access patterns
+- Amazon S3 Glacier Instant Retrieval for lower-cost archival storage that may require retrieval at any time.
+- Amazon S3 Glacier Flexible Retrieval for low-cost archival storage with retrieval time from minutes to hours
+- Amazon S3 Glacier Deep Archive (S3 Glacier Deep Archive) for lowest-cost storage with retrieval times up to 12 hours
+- Amazon S3 on Outposts for on-premises hybrid data storage and satisfying data residency requirements.

+Amazon S3 also offers capabilities to manage your data throughout its lifecycle.
+When an S3 lifecycle policy is set, your data transfers to a different storage class automatically without any changes to your application.

+You can use S3 Storage Class Analysis to monitor access patterns across objects to discover data that should be moved to lower-cost storage classes.
+Then, you can use this information to configure an S3 Lifecycle policy that makes the data transfer.

+S3 Lifecycle policies can also be used to expire objects at the end of their lifecycles.